15 Days Lhasa-Everest-Kailash Group Tour

 - PM: Self-paced exploration around the Barkhor street

-- Sera Monastery visiting, one of the “Great three” Buddhist monasteries noted for their Buddhist dialectic debate session usually held in the afternoons
+- Sera Monastery, one of the “Great three” Buddhist monasteries noted for their Buddhist dialectic debate session usually held in the afternoons

 - Continue to explore around old quarters of the town

 - Visit the Potala Palace, an iconic Buddhist building as well as a World Heritage Site